-Radio Relay International has developed a “National Response Plan” designed to ensure that our communications assets can quickly and reliably activate in a systematic and efficient manner to support large-scale disasters.
+Radio Relay International has developed “National Emergency Communications Response Guidelines” designed to ensure that our communications assets can quickly and reliably activate in a systematic and efficient manner to support large-scale disasters.
 This plan minimizes frequency conflicts, eliminates the duplication of resources, and speeds the flow of emergency, priority or welfare precedence message traffic to its designation.

 Radio Relay International has developed a program for ensuring that situational awareness data can be collected in time of emergencies such as hurricanes, earthquakes, terrorist attacks or major infrastructure failures.
 Our systematic methods ensure that SITREPs, weather data, and other information is collected in a consistent and professional manner.